Mik3y2023/AirBnB_clone_v2/web_static/README.md

-Directory that implements webpage design
+Directory for implementing webpage design